kzys/blog/en/content/post/2019/more-open-work.md

 Second, I want to have something that I can point and say "this is my work".
 I probably can become a good software developer by doing what I've been doing, but I cannot become a great software developer.
 Great like Matz, Tim Bray or Mike Bostock.

-I was trying squeeze them into my spare time, but it wasn't working.
-So I'm going to change some of the things, slowly, to see how it goes.
+Squeezing them into my spare time didn't work.
+So, I need to try something different.